 It's a romantic dream for many, but the reality of being able to live without an income for months on end requires serious saving skills.
 In other words, before you can be that relaxed, carefree traveller, you have to be the exact opposite, scrutinising every expense and tracking your progress to make sure you hit the goal.

 If you're ready to give up on your bucket list at the thought of skipping your morning latte, don't.
 Serious budgeting can sound daunting, but in the yearlong lead-up to my trip, I learned a few financial hacks that helped me reach (and surpass!) my goal.
-Here's how I managed to save $20,000 (USD) in one year to wander the globe.
+Here's how I managed to save nearly $30,000 in one year to wander the globe.
 You can too.

 1. Set Two Budgets

-If you can relate to the two-thirds of Americans who struggle to stick to a budget, there's one pivotal mistake you're likely making: over-restricting yourself.
-Why?
-Writing a budget often triggers optimism.
+Here's the thing: Writing a budget often triggers optimism.
 We believe that by penning a strict financial plan we'll somehow magically stick to it, even if our savings data suggests otherwise.